Traumatic Brain Injury in Nursing Homes

 Nursing homes care for some of the most vulnerable members of society.
 As such, they are charged with keeping the residents safe, screening employees, and properly supervising them.
 When things go awry in a nursing home, the residents can suffer greatly.

 If you have a loved one in a nursing home whose behavior changed quickly, is complaining of frequent headaches, or is sleeping more frequently, they should be evaluated for a traumatic brain injury.
-The Augusta nursing home abuse and neglect attorneys of Chris Hudson Law Group understand the financial and emotional burden that accompanies a loved one’s injury and we are here to help you go after both compensation and justice.
+Chris Hudson Law Group understands the financial and emotional burden that accompanies a loved one’s injury and we are here to help you go after both compensation and justice.

 We recognize that compensation cannot change what’s happened, but it can help pay expenses.
-After a traumatic brain injury, your family member may need added medical care and rehabilitation.
+After a traumatic brain injury in a nursing home, your family member may need added medical care and rehabilitation.
 They may be eligible for compensation that can help pay for added medical expenses.
-This can relieve some of your burden.
+That can relieve some of your burden.

 How Long Do I Have to File a Lawsuit?

 Like all states, Georgia limits how long you have to file a personal injury lawsuit.
 This time limit is called the statute of limitations.
 In Georgia, this is two years from the date of the injury.
 In that two-year time, you must gather evidence to support your claim, negotiate with the at-fault party’s insurance company, and file the necessary paperwork in court.

 Investigating and negotiating can take months.
 This means two years can pass before you realize it.
 It is crucial that you contact an Augusta nursing home abuse attorney as soon as you determine that your loved ones may have suffered abuse.
 This ensures that your attorney has enough time to go through the necessary steps to fight for fair compensation.